Silly Superstitions of Scary Animals

 After humans nearly caused the gray wolves to go extinct in the lower 48, conservationists have fought to bring them back.
 Successfully.
 Yet, the legends and superstitions that plague this noble species continue.

-Take an active role in preserving this species.
-Learn how to live with wolves, go on a wolf howl, and discover how they help control the ecosystem that we rely on so heavily… It’s up to us to preserve these domestic animals that are so much a part of our heritage.
+Take an active role in preserving wolves.
+Learn how to live with wolves, go on a wolf howl, and discover how they help the ecosystem that we rely on so heavily… It’s up to us to preserve these domestic animals that are so much a part of our lives and history.

 You can also learn more about toads and frogs from this adorable children’s book from Joanne McGonagle for your kids called An Ordinary Toad’s Extraordinary Night.